 Looking at yourself again is Self-Respect.
 Knowing yourself lets you respect and take care of you!

-Next: Partner Yoga
+Next: Partner Yoga for Children

 What does it mean to respect your partner?
 Before you begin, look into your partners eyes and greet them.
 In partner yoga you look at yourself (self-respect) and also respect your partner.

 Ask the kids: What could happen if you don’t respect your partner?
 (They could get hurt, you might stand on their foot without looking!)

 Choose a few partner poses for the next part of the class (

 see the book resources on the right for ideas).
 Look at your body to get it in the right position.
 Look again at your partner, are they okay?
 Then look again at your breath.
 Then look again at your muscles.
 Each time you look again, you will see that there are many layers to everything we do and understand that respect is about looking deeply, not just on the surface.

 There is an old yoga story about a man walking through the forest at night.
 It was getting dark and he stepped on something on the path.
 When he looked down he saw a snake and froze, screaming for help.
 When the neighbors arrived with torches, they saw it wasn’t a snake at all, it was only a rope.